 - Loss of appetite due to abdominal pain

-Most people with it experience upper abdominal pain, although some people have no pain at all.
-Other symptoms of chronic pancreatitis include:
+Most people with chronic pancreatitis experience upper abdominal pain, although some people have no pain at all.
+Other symptoms include:

 People with chronic pancreatitis often lose weight, even when their appetite and eating habits are normal.
 The weight loss occurs because the body does not secrete enough pancreatic enzymes to digest food, so nutrients are not absorbed normally.
 Poor digestion leads to malnutrition due to excretion of fat in the stool.